 Why is it so important to have green vegetables in my diet?

-If there is one thing that juices and smoothies have in common its going green.
+If there is one thing that juices and smoothies have in common, it’s the addition of greens that make the difference to your health.
 Both are an amazing way to add them in great quantity to your diet.
-Dark green leafy vegetables like watercress, rocket, kale, parsley and coriander are super packed with minerals and juiced or put in a smoothie they keep all of their goodness intact as they remain raw.
+Dark green leafy vegetables like watercress, rocket, kale, parsley and coriander are super packed with minerals, and whether juiced or put in a smoothie they keep all of their goodness intact as they remain raw.
 In fact dark green leafy vegetables have the highest concentration of nutrients.

 Some major benefits of going green:

 Great health and immune support - wave bye bye to coughs, colds and flu - greens keep your body functioning in tip top form with all of the minerals, vitamins and enzymes found so richly in raw vegetables.
-I don’t drink alochol very often, but when I do over indulge, a juice the following morning sets me right back on track by replenishing nutrients the alochol has depleted.
+I don’t drink alcohol very often, but when I do over indulge, a juice the following morning sets me right back on track by replenishing nutrients the alcohol has depleted.

 Clear thinking - your brain will be fed with a high level of nutrients, which in turn will give you great concentration, focus and mental clarity.
 You will have more balanced moods and mental energy to get the best out of each day.
 A great way to avoid the very common mid afternoon energy dip.